moscovium-mc/Tor-hidden-service/README.md

 ## What's This?

-A no bullshit guide to running your own Tor hidden service.
+A no guide to running your own Tor hidden service.
 Covers everything from basic Python setup to production XAMPP deployments.

 **Includes:**
 - Windows & Linux setup instructions